 Our 2022B SPIRou (CFHT) proposal has been accepted by the French Allocated Time Committee

-Between 2023 and 2026 we will offer 1 three-years post-doctoral fellowship (in Paris), 2 PhD grants (1 in Lyon and 1 in Grenoble), and one 2-yr post-doc position (in Grenoble) funded with our ANR project.
-The offers will be published when available here and in the common astronomy mailing lists.
-Finally we will offer internships for Master students during the project period.
-Some of the internships may continue in PhDs.
+In 2023 and 2024 we have offered 1 three-years post-doctoral fellowship (in Paris), 2 PhD grants (1 in Lyon and 1 in Grenoble), and one 2-yr post-doc position (in Grenoble) funded with our ANR project.
+We will offer internships for Master students during the project period.
+Some of the internships may continue in PhDs on other funds that the ANR.

 All members of the project agree to observe the following code of ethics and professional conduct§: